martiansideofthemoon/martiansideofthemoon.github.io/_posts/2016-07-19-gsoc-code-review.markdown

 date:   2016-07-20 00:39:55 +0530
 tags: gsoc
 ---
 This blogpost has a list of all patches and pull requests that were merged for the success of the GSoC project.
-There is also a developer's guide on using this new feature.
+There is also a [developer's guide](https://wiki.mozilla.org/ReleaseEngineering/TryServer#How_to_push_to_try) on using this new feature.
+Besides this, a [technical blog]({% post_url 2016-07-20-how-i-added-tc-jobs %}) has been added.

 This feature is **COMPLETE** and **WORKING**.
 There are a few follow up bugs which I will mention in this blogpost and were not strictly a part of the project.